Issam Nima

-Issam Nima (عصام نيمة, born 8 April 1979 in El Biar, Alger) is an Algerian long jumper.
+Issam Nima (عصام نيمة; born 8 April 1979) is an Algerian long jumper.
 His personal best long jump is 8.26 metres, achieved in July 2007 in Zaragoza which stands as the Algerian record as of today.
 He has also competed in the triple jump, appearing in this event at the 2012 Summer Olympics without reaching the final.
 His personal best in the triple jump is 16.89 metres achieve in Prague in 2012.